Why spay a female pet?

 The procedure at our clinic

-All spays and neuters are performed under inhalation anaesthesia with comprehensive pain management.
+Spaying is performed under inhalation anaesthesia with comprehensive pain management.
 We monitor the patient continuously throughout the procedure: heart rate, blood pressure, oxygen saturation, and temperature.
-Patients are typically discharged the same day with pain medication to take home.
+We use modern, tissue-sparing surgical techniques and careful haemostasis.
+Patients are typically discharged the same day with pain medication and a recovery suit or cone.

 The right timing